Me-AnaMRamos/Life-Insurance-Assessment/README.md

 This repository focuses on developing a deep neural network model to predict risk ratings for life insurance applicants.

 ## Project Overview
 The core of this project lies in the Life_Insurance_Assessment.ipynb notebook, where the development and implementation of the predictive model take place.
 Additionally, we offer an interactive learning experience through the LIA_Hyperparameter_tutorial.ipynb notebook.
-This tutorial guides users through the process of building a Multi-Layer Perceptron (MLP) model step by step, offering graded exercises to reinforce understanding.
+This tutorial guides users through the process of building and optimizing a Multi-Layer Perceptron (MLP) model step by step, offering graded exercises to reinforce understanding.

 ### Interactive Tutorial
 File: LIA_Hyperparameter_tutorial.ipynb